-When a network topology is enabled it is updated to reflect the state of the network at that point in time.
-As portions of the network that are edited or modified they become out of date in the network topology and are marked with dirty areas.
+When a network topology is enabled, it is updated to reflect the state of the network at that point in time.
+As portions of the network are edited or modified, they become out of date in the network topology and are marked with dirty areas.
 The dirty areas indicate the content you see in a map does not match what is stored in the network topology.
 It is important to keep the network topology updated for analytic events; this is done by validating the network topology.

 The following requirements must be met to validate a network topology:

 - The network topology must be enabled.

 - When working with an enterprise geodatabase, the Input Utility Network parameter must be from a utility network service.